Do you want to see a real-life SEO writing example to inspire your content marketing?

 Without them your prospects of ranking are low.

-Therefore, I manually built 5 high quality backlinks within one month through guest posting.
+Therefore, I manually built 5 high quality backlinks within one month using my guest posting super powers.
 Once the post got to the front page I stopped.
-The average Ahrefs DR of the target sites was 48.8.

 I linked to: